VictorYing/sat-analysis/README.md

 The output file will contain a single line with numbers separated by commas.
 It is intended that these output files can be concatenated to produce a single CSV file with data from the analysis of many instances.
+The columns are the trace filepath, number of events, critical events, skippable events, branches, critical branches, skippable branches, implications, critical implications, and skippable implications.

 You can also use the build target `run-simple` to generate all the trace files associated with running MiniSat on all the benchmarks in `bench/simple/`,